c-h-david/rapid2/CODE_OF_COLLAB.md

 off-the-shelf tool.
 This category suits those comfortable relying on existing documentation without direct support.
 Please enjoy our software!
-Just be sure to cite it in any publications (papers, talks, software, etc.) using the citation information provided, and share highlights like presentations, publications, or media coverage with us.
+Just be sure to cite it in any publications (papers, talks, software, etc.) using the information in
+[`CITATION.cff`][URL_CITAT],
+and share highlights like presentations, publications, or media coverage with us.
 You're not expected to involve us in your proposals or publications.
 Code maintenance is not expected for this role.
 This group aligns with the **User** role in our [`GOVERNANCE.md`][URL_GOVER].